 The years went by, and Elyssa grew up.
 1997, 1998, each time I saw her again, she'd grown a tiny bit more.
 I spent weekends with her regularly, once I'd settled in somewhere child-proof and had a room for her crib.
 It wasn't much, but it was something.
 It was mine.

-The post-separation relationship with Ariel wasn't easy; she was angry and hurt and made sure I knew it.
+The post-separation relationship with Ariel wasn't easy either; she was angry and hurt and made sure I knew it.
 I can't really blame her, but it didn't improve things between us, and it wasn't fair to our daughter either.
 The anger of one parent towards the other will always shine through, even if you think it doesn't, even if you feel you're always being careful when the child can overhear.

-After I met Sylvian, it got worse.
-Weekend stays got cancelled or shifted to the next one with little warning or even a request.
+After I met Rose, it got worse.
+Weekend stays were cancelled or shifted to the next one with little warning or even a request.
 It was like controlling me this way was the only method she knew to express her anger and frustration with me.
 We tried to make it work, but it ultimately came to an end when Ariel moved with Elyssa to the countryside to live with her new boyfriend.

 She had for some time been suggesting she felt that Elyssa was showing signs of exactly that, and that someone needed to do something about it.
 Perhaps she was projecting something from her past, or maybe it was just a convenient excuse to take petty revenge on what she felt was a jealous mother trying to sabotage us as a couple.